I love sharing hair tips with others. It's amazing the difference a good hair day can make!

 Step 1: Find Out What Your Hair Type Is

 Hair type is a combination of three things: the natural shape of your hair (straight, wavy, or curly), the texture of your hair, and the amount of hair you have.
 The shape or flow of your hair is the easiest to determine.
 What does your hair do naturally?
 I've found that the best thing for me to do is go with my natural hair flow.
 It's straight with a small wave, if dried naturally.
-I've learned that either using a straight iron or trying for some nice waves is personally the best for me.
+I've learned that either using a flat iron or trying for some nice waves is personally the best for me.
 Trying to make pretty little spiral curls in my hair will just make me angry.
 Just go with the flow y'all!

 Hair texture describes each strand of hair.
 Most people's hair falls into one of three general categories: